New Student Checklist

 Learn more about Graduate Student Affairs.

 Step 8: Attend Graduate Orientation

 Graduate Orientation is a required event designed to inform new graduate students of all University services.

-Learn more on Liberty's Graduate Orientation website.
+Learn more about Graduate Orientation.

 International Graduate students, learn about your additional International Graduate Student Orientation events.